 - Aleppo pepper– like crushed red pepper, but smoky and sweet

-- Bay Leaves- add while simmering, then discard
+- Bay Leaves- add a bay leaf while simmering, then discard

 - Bell Pepper- add raw with other veggies